sebgoa/transform/README.md

-# examples
+# Function CI/CD on TriggerMesh

-Examples of using Knative and deploying functions from GitLab
+Clone this repository and register it in the Functions section of the TriggerMesh cloud.

-second
+Any push will trigger a function rebuild and re-deployment.